fprime-community/fprime-tutorial-math-component/docs/writing-unit-tests-5.md

 > Don't forget to add ```--ut``` or else you are just going to build the component again.

-## Summary
+## Preparing for Random Testing

-Here you setup a directory and build to start writing unit tests for `MathReceiver`.
-The next section will work on building new types of tests.
-Before moving onto the next section, do the following setup to prepare for random testing.
+Complete the following steps to prepare for random testing.

 ```cpp
 // In: Tester.cpp
 #include "Tester.hpp"
 #include "STest/Pick/Pick.hpp"
 ```

 ```cpp
 // In: TestMain.cpp